Today is test day.

 But do they need to be so long?
 With all of the technological innovations over the years and the great leaps in learning science, is it possible to create shorter tests that still provide educators with meaningful data?

 It can be done—and it has been done.
-Next week, we’ll explore the technology and test designs that make it possible to get reliable, valid data in 20 minutes or less.
+In our next post, we explore the technology and test designs that make it possible to get reliable, valid data in 20 minutes or less.

 *Some claim this honor should go to the Novell corporation’s certified network engineer (CNE) examination, the Education Testing Service’s (ETS) Graduate Record Examination (GRE), or the National Council of State Boards of Nursing’s (NCSBN) NCLEX nursing licensure examination, all of which debuted computerized adaptive tests in the early 1990s.